Savory, creamy, with just a tang of lemon. Avgolemono is one of the best soups and comfort foods you could ask for.

 In India we don’t have many soups, for some reason.
 I’d attribute that to the Turkic and Middle Eastern influences.
 Meaning there’s more rich gravies and stews than soups.
 So it’s inevitable that we have to look to other countries for soup.
 In this case, we look to Greece and it’s delicious avgolemono soup.

 This soup is incredibly easy and fast to make.
 You absolutely can cook the chicken yourself, and many recipes do suggest that you do.
 But the original recipe I was given said buy a nicely seasoned cooked chicken, and I agree.
-Cooking the chicken in a pan and shredding it often leaves it bland and can potentially be chewy.
+Cooking the chicken in a pan and shredding it often leaves it bland and potentially chewy.
 Whereas, a nice rotisserie chicken is succulent and well seasoned.
 Plus, it’s a convenient shortcut.
 And honestly, who doesn’t love it when the tastier version is the shortcut?
 The only thing to be careful about with this soup is not curdling the eggs.
 So make sure to temper the mixture by adding one cup of hot chicken broth into the blender.

 Another favorite soup(ish) of mine, and totally not Indian, are the Chongqing Noodles.